Answer God’s call

 St. Thomas Aquinas is committed to providing a supportive environment to love and serve the Lord

 Bereavement ministry members contact parish members who recently had a death in the family.
 Their goal is to offer comfort and understanding from others with the same experience.
 Meetings last generally one and a half to two hours.
-The format is a support group settings.
+The format is a support group setting.
 They occasionally have guest speakers to augment the video tapes which they routinely utilize.
 There is ALWAYS a trained facilitator at every meeting.

 Generally a four month preparation period is required before a wedding may take place.
 Our excellent pre-Cana program consists of the engaged couple meeting one-on-one for seven sessions with a sponsor couple to discuss different aspects of Christian marriage.
 Please register on our website or contact the parish office to set up an appointment to begin preparing and to set a date for the sacrament of Holy Matrimony.